jeaye/color_coded/README.md

 #### All

-Since color_coded has a compiled component, you'll need to manually compile when installing and updating.
+Since color_coded has a compiled component, you'll need to manually compile when installing and updating (unless your vim package manager does it for you).
 Compilation works as follows, assuming usage of vundle (see the [dependencies](https://github.com/jeaye/color_coded#dependencies) section to ensure you can `make` properly):

 ```bash
 cd ~/.vim/bundle/color_coded